RedHatGov/redhatgov.github.io/content/workshops/strangling_the_monolith/prerequisites.md

 {{% alert success %}}

-# If we provided you a laptop or cloud environment
+If we provided you a laptop or cloud environment.
 We already set all this up for you — feel free to skip everything below!

 {{% /alert %}}